umd-lib/solr-plant-patents/README.md

 ----

-**Note:** If running on an M-Series Macbook, and Solr does not seem to start (or does not become available at <http://localhost:8983/solr>) try running the command with the "SOLR_JAVA_STACK_SIZE" environment variable set:
+**Note:** If running on an M-Series MacBook, and Solr does not seem to start (or does not become available at <http://localhost:8983/solr>) try running the command with the "SOLR_JAVA_STACK_SIZE" environment variable set: